The Ambiguity of Courage

 The nightshift crew were a tight-knit bunch who looked out for each other in a rough way.
 Off the island, the world didn't have much time for them.
 They'd come from every corner of Europe (we rarely saw an Asian face), with one or two Australians mixed in.
 Most had done time for violent crime, some had killed men.
 On the job you got respect for what you could do, not what you had done, and for keeping your mouth shut.
 Con, the chubby Greek, was a wizard at honing turbine blades so they balanced just right.
 'Bloodybeautybest' he would snort in creative English.
 Gentle Big Bill had a knack with lathes, and quietly settled arguments.
 Jan was a methodical Polish boilermaker with a tangle of white hair.
 He kept to himself.
-Then there was Frazer was ragged hulk of a man, a bastard at the best of times, one of the few Australians.
+Then there was Frazer.
+He was a ragged hulk of a man, a bastard at the best of times, one of the few Australians.
 We all tried to keep a distance from him.
 I was a curiosity they didn't quite know what to do with.
 Just 21, too obviously educated with those bloody books, hopelessly innocent, pretty useless with a sledge hammer.
 A boilermaker's assistant, the payslip said.
 Big Bill, or Earnie Onions, the foreman, must have said something.
 Somehow, older and wiser, they decided to protect me for the time being as 'the kid'.
 After a double night shift we'd head back to the mainland in a launch and make a beeline for one of the early morning pubs.
 Schooners of beer have a special taste at 7am in the morning when you are totally buggered.